ImAshishRastogi/Resume/index.md

 wrote and developed new and **well tested code** in varient modules of ameyo call centre product.
 Also managed **system testing and validation procedures** to gauge reliability.

-- consulted for project development and pruposals.
+- consulted for project development and proposals.
 Also given **demos of developed feature** to higher management and other department.

 - actively and effectively resolved various issues by **providing instant workaround, fixing bug , improving debugging approch and creating proper documentation**.